Lpaydat/nodeVSA/README.md

 nodeVSA is a tool to retrieve daily stock data for a list of your tickers, clean and transform it, and scans for pivots that have prior pivots within range.

-nodeVSA consumes data from the [Alpha Vantage](https://www.alphavantage.co/).
+nodeVSA consumes data from the free [Alpha Vantage](https://www.alphavantage.co/) stock data API.

 ## Overview